Run arbitrary commands with installations of the 2007 Office system

 For Arguments, enter the string of arguments to be passed to the executable.
 For example, enter: QuietArg="/q" Wait="30000"

-As mentioned previously, command lines entered in the Add Program Entry and Modify Program Entry dialog boxes are intended to be used only for initial installs and uninstalls.
+Note: As mentioned previously, command lines entered in the Add Program Entry and Modify Program Entry dialog boxes are intended to be used only for initial installs and uninstalls.
 Command lines are processed only during initial installs and uninstalls.

 Select the Run this program after the Office product has been installed option to run the program listed in the Target box after the Office installation is complete.
 This is the recommended option.